The three key responsibilities of governing bodies are:

 Finance This will include the monitoring of the budget and budget processes, although final monitoring is now performed by the Trust.

 Monitoring groups/ pairs/ individuals are governors who carry out monitoring activities over the two terms 1 & 2, 3 & 4, 5 & 6.
 This monitoring is reported to the HT and CoG who, in turn, report back to the full GB at the beginning of the next term.
 These activities help governors get to know how the school is performing against school priorities as decided by the Strategy Team.
 These activities might include visits to lessons or staff members but could also include phone calls and emailed questions.
 There may also be specific issues that are raised through the year where it would be appropriate for someone from the LGB to visit and report.

-The focus of the work done by monitoring pairs will be decided by the strategy group and based on the school improvement plan and the needs of the school at that time.
+The focus of the work done by monitoring pairs will be decided by the strategy group and based on the Ofsted Rapid Improvement Plan and the needs of the school at that time.
 The following are some essential items: